vmware/vic-product/docs/setup/alpha/install-configure-vch.md

 For the purpose of this document we are going to use a vic release (namely [0.5.5](https://github.com/vmware/vic/releases/tag/v0.5.5) which is the latest at the time of this writing).

-Scroll down and you will find a link to the [Bintray download](https://bintray.com/vmware/vic/Download/v0.5.5) page for this release
+The link to the [Bintray download](https://bintray.com/vmware/vic/Download/v0.5.5) is also available by scrolling down the GitHub release page referenced above.

 Right click with your browser on the vic_0.5.0.tar.gz file and copy the link address.